tystar86/python_exercises/Tasks/math.md

 Finally, the resulting sequence is the lucky numbers.

 #18.
->Write a Python program to computing square roots using the Babylonian method.
+>Write a function to computing square roots using the Babylonian method.
 Perhaps the first algorithm used for approximating √S is known as the Babylonian method, named after the Babylonians, or "Hero's method", named after the first-century Greek mathematician Hero of Alexandria who gave the first explicit description of the method.
 It can be derived from (but predates by 16 centuries) Newton's method.
 The basic idea is that if x is an overestimate to the square root of a non-negative real number S then S / x will be an underestimate and so the average of these two numbers may reasonably be expected to provide a better approximation.

 #19.
->Write a Python program to multiply two integers without using the * operator in python.
+>Write a function to multiply two integers without using the * operator in python.

 #20.
->Write a Python program to calculate magic square.
+>Write a function to calculate magic square.
 A magic square is an arrangement of distinct numbers (i.e., each number is used once), usually integers, in a square grid, where the numbers in each row, and in each column, and the numbers in the main and secondary diagonals, all add up to the same number, called the "magic constant."
 A magic square has the same number of rows as it has columns, and in conventional math notation, "n" stands for the number of rows (and columns) it has.
 Thus, a magic square always contains n2 numbers, and its size (the number of rows [and columns] it has) is described as being "of order n".
 Calculate magic square

 #21.
->Write a Python program to print all primes (Sieve_of_Eratosthenes) smaller than or equal to a specified number.
+>Write a function to print all primes (Sieve_of_Eratosthenes) smaller than or equal to a specified number.
 In mathematics, the sieve of Eratosthenes, one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the multiples of 2.

 #22.
->Write a python program to find the next smallest palindrome of a specified number.
+>Write a function to find the next smallest palindrome of a specified number.

 #23.
->Write a python program to find the next previous palindrome of a specified number.
+>Write a function to find the next previous palindrome of a specified number.

 #24.
->Write a Python program to generate all permutations of a list in Python.
+>Write a function to generate all permutations of a list in Python.

 #25.
->Write a Python program for nth Catalan Number.
+>Write a function for nth Catalan Number.
 In combinatorial mathematics, the Catalan numbers form a sequence of natural numbers that occur in various counting problems, often involving recursively-defined objects.
 They are named after the Belgian mathematician Eugène Charles Catalan (1814 –1894).

 #26.
->Write a Python program to print number with commas as thousands separators.
+>Write a function to print number with commas as thousands separators.

 #27.
->Write a Python program to calculate the distance between two points using latitude and longitude.
+>Write a function to calculate the distance between two points using latitude and longitude.

 **Expected Output :**
 ```